yoonjoolab/ProtFLAP/README.md

 **Notes**

-Always use the _min.pdb produced by preprocess.sh as input.
+Always use the _min.pdb produced by preprocess.sh as input for prediction.

 The script outputs residue-level flexibility predictions.